-Abstract In this paper, the authors construct country-specific chronologies of house price bubbles for 12 OECD countries over the period 1969:Q1-2009:Q4.
-These chronologies are obtained using a combination of fundamental and filter approaches.
-The resulting speculative bubble chronology is the one providing the highest concordance between these two techniques.
-In addition, the authors suggest an early warning system based on three alternative approaches: signaling approach, logit, and probit models.
-It is shown that the latter two models allow much more accurate predictions of house price bubbles than the signaling approach.
-The prediction accuracy of the logit and probit models is high enough to make them useful in forecasting the future speculative bubbles in the housing market.
-Thus, this method can be used by policymakers in their attempts to timely detect house price bubbles and to attenuate their devastating effects on the domestic and world economy.
+In this paper, we construct the country-specific chronologies of the house price bubbles for 12 OECD countries over the period 1969:Q1-2009:Q4.
+These chronologies are obtained using a combination of a fundamental and a filter approaches.
+The resulting speculative bubble chronology is the one that provides the highest concordance between these two techniques.
+In addition, we suggest an early warning system based on three alternative approaches: signalling approach, logit and probit models.
+It is shown that the latter two models allow much more accurate predictions of the house price bubbles than the signaling approach.
+The prediction accuracy of the logit and probit models is high enough to make them useful in forecasting the future speculative bubbles in housing market.
+Thus, our method can be used by the policymakers in their attempts to timely detect the house price bubbles and attenuate their devastating effects on the domestic and world economy.